knkrn5/Programming-Concepts/DevOp/docker/docker.md

 3. **.dockerignore: -** _Remaining files (after .dockerignore filtering) are sent to Docker daemon for build context_

+   - Docker will NOT find the .dockerignore file if it's inside a docker folder.
+The **.dockerignore file must be placed in the build context directory** (where we run docker build from)
    - Only files that survived the .dockerignore filter are available for COPY commands

    ```txt